The building that has been the decades-long home to the Omaha Mining Company was built by Civil War veteran Thomas G. Howell.

-It remained as the Clover Leaf after William F. (Gunner) Brown took it over in 1958 and operated it until his death in 1983.
-During that time, the bar established itself as a gay friendly establishment as far back as the 1960s.
-This was at a time when the police raided gay bars and the public was suspicious and scared of gay men so its no surprise that it offered a safe space behind locked door in the basement that also allowed for a quick getaway in the event of a raid.
+It remained as the Clover Leaf after William F. (Gunner) Brown took it over in 1958 and operated it for decades before passing away in 1983.
+As far back as the 1960s, the bar established itself as a gay-friendly establishment.
+It went so far as to offer a safe space behind a locked door in the basement that allowed for a quick getaway in the event that it was raided by the police.

-OMC became an extremely popular hangout in the 1980s due to its accepting environment and the fact that it offered after hours dancing until 4 AM even though alcohol sales ceased at 1.
-The city unsuccessfully attempted to eliminate after hours dancing numerous times.
+OMC became an extremely popular hangout in the 1980s due to its accepting environment and the fact that it offered after-hours dancing until 4 AM.
+While the law prohibited alcohol sales after 1 AM, dancing was typically allowed until 2 AM.
+That is unless the establishment was granted special permission to allow dancing until 4.
+At first, OMC was the only bar to be granted special permission, though the city unsuccessfully attempted to revoke it numerous times.

 As the practice of gay bashing increased, OMC was selected as the site of a rally designed to raise awareness with the ultimate goal of passing a hate crime bill that included gay people in 1991.
 The bar and the area around it long suffered from violent crime including not only gay bashing but stabbings, robberies, and shootings.
-The lack of a police presence and coverage in the media made it an easy target for those targeting gays.
+The lack of a police presence and media coverage made it an easy target.
+While Mark moved away in 1992 and passed away in 2004 while awaiting a liver transplant, OMC lives on.

-With a sign that reads “Omaha’s oldest gay bar”, it was described in an Omaha World-Herald review as a “fun, inclusive, working class dive bar”.
-Dancing remains popular – so much so that in 2011 a storage area was converted to an even larger mirrored dance floor.
-The bar encompasses three stories while the basement space is now a party room called The Mineshaft.
+With a sign that reads “Omaha’s oldest gay bar,” it was described in an Omaha World-Herald review as a “fun, inclusive, working-class dive bar.”
+It is a fitting description for a place that has outlasted raids, violence, and decades of indifference.
+Due to the popularity of dancing at OMC, a storage area was converted into an even larger mirrored dance floor in 2011.
+OMC encompasses three stories, including the basement space that is now a party room called The Mineshaft.
+Burt Howell would hardly recognize the place.

 More pictures